PrefectHQ/prefect-helm/README.md

 The other default settings, such as a read-only root filesystem, are suitable for an OpenShift environment.

-## Additional Permissions for Prefect Agent
+## Additional permissions for Prefect agents

 ### Dask